b00f/b00f.github.io/_posts/2020-05-07-future_explained.markdown

 ThreadId(1): Answering phone: 4
 ThreadId(1): Answering phone: 5
 ```

+The `async` keyword emphasizes that the function is an asynchronous function.
+The value returned by `async fn` is a Future.
+Futures are _lazy_: they do nothing until they are executed.
+The most common way to run a Future is to `.await` it.
+The `join!` macro is like `.await`, but can wait for multiple futures concurrently.
+We used `tokio::time::sleep`, which is the asynchronous analogue to `std::thread::sleep`.

 Awesome!
 We have implemented our call center application in asynchronous mode.
 We only allocated one thread for our call center application.
 Now we are running our call center without hiring anyone.
 First we respond to an email, then we yield or give up responding emails and respond to a waiting phone call.
 Later we go back and respond to another email and so on.